 16. Perceived Power is Intoxicating and Addictive

 The effects of having a perception of power are intoxicating, highly addictive, and very dangerous.
-In many ways, it’s no different than a powerful drug and its effects occur at the cellular level.
+In many ways, it’s no different than a powerful drug, and its effects occur at the cellular level.
 From a psychological and biological point of view, we are talking about the neurochemical effects of dopamine.
-Specifically, the feeling of power stimulates the reward system of the brain which happens through a release of this powerful chemical.
-This results in a “high” which is often sought out to be repeated by those who experience it.
+Specifically, the feeling of power stimulates the brain’s reward system, which happens through the release of this powerful chemical.
+This results in a “high,” which is often sought out to be repeated by those who experience it.

-Similar to any addiction though, withholding the release of dopamine results in a form of withdraw and opposition to giving up that perceived power once it is achieved.
+Like any addiction, though, withholding the release of dopamine results in withdrawal and opposition to giving up that perceived power once it is achieved.
 Symptoms of this type of addiction (or withdrawal) can include a variety of behavioral issues ranging from a lack of inhibition, poor judgment, extreme narcissism, perverted behavior, and cruelty.

-Dr. Jeffrey Pfeffer, the Thomas D. Dee II Professor of Organizational Behavior at the Graduate School of Business, Stanford University, once wrote that “Power is addictive, in both a psychological and physical sense.”
-He went on to say that “The ego boost from having people at your beck and call are tough to lose, even if you voluntarily choose to retire or leave.”
-The question you need to ask now is “What does all of this mean for officers?”
+Dr. Jeffrey Pfeffer, the Thomas D. Dee II Professor of Organizational Behavior at the Graduate School of Business, Stanford University, once wrote, “Power is addictive, in both a psychological and physical sense.”
+He went on to say that “The ego boost from having people at your beck and call is tough to lose, even if you voluntarily choose to retire or leave.”
+The question you need to ask now is, “What does all of this mean for officers?”

 17. YOUR Ignorance Transfers Power to Law Enforcement

-Law enforcement is granted a certain level of authority by the public.
+The public grants law enforcement a certain level of authority.
 This means it can also be taken back.
 You’ve probably heard that “knowledge is power.”
 Have you ever given that any real thought?
 I want to express this point by using contrast.
 What is the opposite of “power?”

 If you were to look up antonyms for “power,” you would see words like inability, incompetence, incapability, disability, impotence, helplessness, hopelessness, impairment, inadequacy, ineffectiveness, ineptness, powerlessness, failure, incapacitation, insufficiency, shortcoming, unfitness, unskillfulness, and uselessness.
 Do you want any of these words to describe you?

 By NOT taking the knowledgeable approach and just hoping that those who swore the oath know what their limits are, you are essentially transferring your power to law enforcement.
 As demonstrated previously, this is not a good idea.
-Considering what I have provided here today; that is a dangerous proposition and one that I would simply not advocate.
+Considering what I have provided today, that is a dangerous proposition that I would not advocate.

 18. All Cops are Not the Same

-There are some really great Constitutional defenders out there.
-I’m reminded of Culpeper County Sheriff Scott Jenkins who has gone out of his way to fight unconstitutional laws.
+There are some great Constitutional defenders out there.
+I’m reminded of Culpeper County Sheriff Scott Jenkins, who has gone out of his way to fight unconstitutional laws.
 This is just one example.
-In fact, I am aware of no less than 100 Sheriffs across this nation who have publicly declared their Constitutional Defense and I thank them for that.
+I know no less than 100 Sheriffs across this nation who have publicly declared their Constitutional Defense and I thank them for that.

 A recent story out of Florida demonstrates this perfectly.
 According to a report from the Tampa Bay Times, a Florida sheriff’s office used an algorithm to predict who might commit a crime.
 This led to the relentless harassment of innocent people without any evidence of a crime.
 But that didn’t stop the deputies from charging those people with things like zoning violations and making unjustified arrests.
 This is just one example of many!